rsocket/rsocket/Protocol.md

 <a name="stream-sequences-channel"></a>
 ### Request Channel

+#### COMPLETE from Requester and Responder

+1. RQ -> RS: REQUEST_CHANNEL
+1. RQ -> RS: PAYLOAD*
-1. RQ -> RS: REQUEST_CHANNEL* intermixed with
+1. RQ -> RS: COMPLETE

+  intermixed with

 1. RS -> RQ: PAYLOAD*
-1. RS -> RQ: COMPLETE | ERROR
+1. RS -> RQ: COMPLETE

-or
+#### Error from Requester, Responder terminates

+1. RQ -> RS: REQUEST_CHANNEL
+1. RQ -> RS: PAYLOAD*
-1. RQ -> RS: REQUEST_CHANNEL* intermixed with
+1. RQ -> RS: ERROR

+  intermixed with

 1. RS -> RQ: PAYLOAD*

+#### Error from Requester, Responder already Completed

+1. RQ -> RS: REQUEST_CHANNEL
+1. RQ -> RS: PAYLOAD*
+1. RQ -> RS: ERROR

+  intermixed with

+1. RS -> RQ: PAYLOAD*
+1. RS -> RQ: COMPLETE

+#### Error from Responder, Requester terminates

+1. RQ -> RS: REQUEST_CHANNEL
+1. RQ -> RS: PAYLOAD*

+  intermixed with

+1. RS -> RQ: PAYLOAD*
+1. RS -> RQ: ERROR

+#### Error from Responder, Requester already Completed

+1. RQ -> RS: REQUEST_CHANNEL
+1. RQ -> RS: PAYLOAD*
+1. RQ -> RS: COMPLETE

+  intermixed with

+1. RS -> RQ: PAYLOAD*
+1. RS -> RQ: ERROR

+#### Cancel from Requester, Responder terminates

+1. RQ -> RS: REQUEST_CHANNEL
+1. RQ -> RS: PAYLOAD*
+1. RQ -> RS: COMPLETE
 1. RQ -> RS: CANCEL

+  intermixed with

+1. RS -> RQ: PAYLOAD*

-At any time, a Requester may send REQUEST_CHANNEL frames with F bit set to indicate fragmentation.
+At any time, a Requester may send PAYLOAD frames.

 At any time, a Requester, as well as a Responder, may send REQUEST_N frames.

 An implementation MUST only send a single initial REQUEST_CHANNEL frame from the Requester to the Responder.
 And a Responder MUST respond to an initial REQUEST_CHANNEL frame with a REQUEST_N frame.

-A Requester may indicate end of REQUEST_CHANNEL frames by setting the C bit.
-A Requester MUST NOT send any additional REQUEST_CHANNEL frames after sending a frame with the C bit set.

 Upon receiving a CANCEL, the stream is terminated on the Responder.

 Upon sending a CANCEL, the stream is terminated on the Requester.

-Upon receiving a COMPLETE or ERROR, the stream is terminated on the Requester.
+Upon receiving an ERROR, the stream is terminated on both Requester and Responder.

-Upon sending a COMPLETE or ERROR, the stream is terminated on the Responder.
+Upon sending an ERROR, the stream is terminated on both the Requester and Responder.

+In absence of ERROR or CANCEL, the stream is terminated after both Requester and Responder have sent and received COMPLETE.

+A Requester may indicate COMPLETE by setting the C bit on either the initial REQUEST_CHANNEL frame, or on the last PAYLOAD frame sent.
+A Requester MUST NOT send any additional PAYLOAD frames after sending a frame with the C bit set.

 ### Per Stream State